FANzhaoxin666/zhaoxin-team/_members/b_Chen Zou.md

   twitter:
 ---

-Zou is a Phd student working as algorithm researcher in Zhaoxin Team.
+Chen.
+Zou is currently an algorithm developer in Zhaoxin Team.
 He is Phd student at BUPT in China.